tarsisexistence/routerkit/README.md

 ### Schematic

-If you use [@angular/cli](https://cli.angular.io/), you can run schematic to generate the routes type:
+You can run [Angular schematic](https://cli.angular.io/) to generate the routes type:

 ```sh
 ng g @routerkit/core:parse --project YOUR_PROJECT_NAME